Lattice-Renormalized Tunneling Models for Superconducting Qubit Materials: Conclusions

+Standard approaches in the superconducting qubit community fail to capture essential features of two-level and multilevel defects arising from degenerate minima in the nuclear Hamiltonian.
+Symmetrized structures significantly overestimate tunnel splittings and are not thermodynamically stable, particularly for configurations with large coincidence energies.
+We address this limitation by introducing composite phonon coordinates that account for lattice displacements between degenerate wells, enabling a lattice-renormalized formalism for configurational tunneling systems.
 Our calculations for O-H and O-D tunneling defects in bcc Nb demonstrate that a 4D Hamiltonian provides a lower bound on experimental tunnel splittings 0.064\,meV (0.0048\,meV) compared to 0.19\,meV (0.021\,meV) for oxygen-trapped H (D) TLS in bcc Nb, while a 3D model without $Q$ bounds them from above 0.57\,meV (0.040\,meV).
 Additionally, $J_\mathrm{H}$ computed for self-trapped hydrogen is comparable to $J_\mathrm{D}$ computed for oxygen-trapped hydrogen.
 This finding supports the conclusion that almost all H is either trapped by defect sites or precipitates to the $\varepsilon$-phase at mK temperature; as otherwise, the measured specific heat anomaly should extend below that observed in \cite{Wipf1984, Wipf1984p2}.
-Extending to a 5D Hamiltonian for a FLS enhances the splitting by 27\%, primarily due to bending of the tunneling path enabled by phonon coupling.
+Extending to a 5D Hamiltonian for a FLS enhances the splitting by 27\%, primarily due to bending of the tunneling path enabled by additional phonon coupling.
 These results highlight the critical role of anharmonic coupling to lattice phonons near the barrier maximum, suggesting that further refinement of the model will improve agreement with experiment.

+By explicitly computing the formation energy of H tetrahedral sites adjacent to each trapping defect, we show that O, Ti, and Zr-trapped H exhibit unambiguously favored sites.
+Each of the thermodynamically favored sites possess at least one adjacent, degenerate site which validates the assumption of active tunneling systems in H-doped Nb with secondary trapping defects \cite{Neumaier1982, Wipf1984, Cannelli1994}.
+In particular, O-trapped H hosts only 2 adjacent, degenerate sites supporting the two-level model proposed in \cite{Wipf1984}.
+In contrast, Ti- and Zr-trapped H possess 24 adjacent, degenerate sites that support possible multi-level system behavior of these defects \cite{Cannelli1994, Cordero2022}.
+The preference for these sites are well-explained by simple elastic and quantum mechanical bonding arguments.